 Have a quarantine paddock for stock with a likely weed burden and minimise the movement of rams, bulls, vehicles and machinery directly from ‘dirty’ paddocks to ‘clean’ weed free paddocks.

-Site management - once the weeds have been removed you may have a bare or open area that could easily be re-colonised by more weeds.
+Once the weeds have been removed you may have a bare or open area that could easily be re-colonised by more weeds.
 Plan to plant these areas to keep weeds out.

 Plan rest time too! - Weed control can be a real chore so plan some down time when you can enjoy your property.
 Take before and after photos to remind yourself how much progress you've made.